 1) Your Galaxy S6 / S6 Edge needs to be on Android 5.0.2 firmware.
 If you’ve updated your phone to Android 5.1.1, this guide won’t work for you.

-2) Check your Kernel build date from ‘Settings -> About device’.
-If it is built after May 15, 2015, then most likely your device can’t be rooted.
+2) Check your Kernel build date from ‘Settings -> About device.’
+If the date is after May 15, 2015, your device most likely can’t be rooted.
 However, you can downgrade the firmware to an earlier build for having a supported kernel.

 3) Also, check your device’s builder number.
 Following is a list of Build numbers that are currently compatible with the PingPong Root tool.